cleanlab/cleanlab/CONTRIBUTING.md

 Any changes to the code base should try to follow the style and coding conventions used in the rest of the project.

+Cleanlab follows the [Black] style.
+Before you submit your pull request, install Black with `pip install black` and format the code with `black .`.

 ---

 If you have any questions about contributing to cleanlab, feel free to